takaebato/rack-dev_insight/README.md

 # RackDevInsight

-RackDevInsight is a rack middleware designed for recording and analyzing HTTP request/response data and database queries.
+RackDevInsight is a rack middleware for recording and analyzing database queries and HTTP request/response data.
-A corresponding Chrome extension is required to display the recorded data in the Devtools panel.
+A Chrome extension is needed to display the data in Devtools panel.
-This tool is specifically intended for use in development environments only.
+It is intended for development use only.

 ## Features